remidinishanth/distributed_systems/databases/databases.md

 Examples: MongoDB, CouchDB

+• Document Model: collection of record documents containing a hierarchy of named field/value pairs.

 MongoDB is designed to be huge (the name mongo is extracted from the word humongous).

 Like Mongo, CouchDB’s native query language is JavaScript.